CLARIAH/COW/docs/index.rst

 .. [#f1] These instructions use ``virtualenv`` but you can also install all packages globally, or use an alternative such as ``conda``.
 .. [#f3] In the future we may enable the Jinja2 plugin mechanism.
 This will allow running custom Python functions as filters over values.
 .. [#f4] https://en.wikipedia.org/wiki/List_of_countries_by_GDP_%28PPP%29_per_capita
+.. [#f5] Assuming that you have the proper locale settings that instructs Python to interpret the comma as a thousands separator.